-Music is your expression, Mixing sets the direction, Mastering sets the tone, say what you need to say !
+Music is your expression, Mixing sets the direction, say what you need to say !

 Street Fire Studios is a music mixing studio, whose mission is to make you sound the best you.
 I offer mixing sessions at very affordable rates.
 Protools is our standard DAW platform, and I use industry standard brands such as UAD, Waves, Soundlab.
 We coordinate file transfers through Dropbox which gives you very quick access to listen to your mix for reference.
 I have been a musician for 30 years and have two albums myself, it would be my pleasure to work along side you, to achieve your artistic and musical goals.